robocomp/robocomp-robolab/components/openni2RGBD/README.md

 #openNI2RGBDComp

-This component provides accest to a Xtion or Kinect device through the OpenNI2 driver.
+This component provides accest to a Xtion or Kinect device through the OpenNI2 driver, offering the RGBD.idsl interface

 You can download a versión of OpenNI2.2 for Ubuntu x64 from: